Haseeb-Qureshi/GivingSmart/README.md

 These will replace Catarse's existing fundraising controls.
 Through this interface, users will be able to control whether their pages are live or not.

-[Details][phase-three]
+[Details][phase-five]

 ### Phase 6: Dynamic layout for fundraising pages (~2 days)

-Through the settings page, users will be able to change the layout of their fundraising page.
+Through the dashboard, users will be able to change the layout and content of their fundraising page.
 This includes changing the colors (altering the CSS) of the background and key elements, filling in the text and headers, adding a video, etc. All of this gets persisted to the database and is live-previewed during editing.

+[Details][phase-six]

 ### Phase 7: Fundraising features (~1.5 days)

 Add charts for fundraising and the ability to add offline donations.
 Set it up so that organizations can create fundraisers and users can freely participate in those fundraisers using a template auto-populated by the organization.
 Users can essentially "fork" a fundraiser that an organization is running.

+[Details][phase-seven]

 ### Phase 8: Team features (~1.5 days)

+Add teams.
 Allow organizations to create teams, and for users to belong to teams on the same fundraiser.
 Create inter-relationships so teams are visible from organization page, and users can view their own teams.

+[Details][phase-eight]

 ### Bonus Features (TBD)